Cystitis - noninfectious

 Certain foods, such as tomatoes, artificial sweeteners, caffeine, chocolate, and alcohol, can cause bladder symptoms.

 A urinalysis may reveal red blood cells (RBCs) and some white blood cells (WBCs).
-A microscopic examination of the urine may be done to look for cancerous cells.
+Urine may be examined under a microscope to look for cancerous cells.